-- In an Avaya Breeze® platform cluster, only the dedicated active and standby servers can take over the Cluster IP, even if the cluster consists of more than two servers.
-This is different from CS 1000 where any TPS on a server in CS 1000 can act as the primary TPS and take over the Node IP. - If both the Avaya Breeze® platform active and standby servers are down, no phones or media gateways can register. - If Device Adapter stops, is uninstalled, or fails on the currently active server, no phones or media gateways can register, even if Avaya Breeze® platform is running properly.
+- In an Avaya Breeze[®] platform cluster, only the dedicated active and standby servers can take over the Cluster IP, even if the cluster consists of more than two servers.
+This is different from CS 1000 where any TPS on a server in CS 1000 can act as the primary TPS and take over the Node IP. - If both the Avaya Breeze[®] platform active and standby servers are down, no phones or media gateways can register. - If a Device Adapter stops working, by getting uninstalled, or failing on the currently active server, no phones or media gateways can register, even if Avaya Breeze[®] platform works properly.